WZhaoKe/aegpwb/doc/ToolboxUserManual.md

 `psi`           | real array     | rad   | polarisation sampling angles `weight`        | real array     | -     | Gauss-Legendre weights

-Physics convention spherical coordinates are used with `theta` being the polar angles measured from the `z`-axis to the direction vector, `phi` being the azimuthal angles between the `x`-axis and the projection of the direction vector in the `x-y` plane.
+Physics convention spherical coordinates are used with `theta` being the polar angle measured from the `z`-axis to the direction vector, `phi` being the azimuthal angle between the `x`-axis and the projection of the direction vector in the `x-y` plane.
 The polarisation angle, `psi`,  is measured from the minus `theta` direction according to the right-hand rule.
 All the return values are `N_theta x N_phi x N_psi` arrays.
 So,